JeremiahKaren/35percent.github.io/redefining-social-rent.md

 ![](/img/initialrent.png)
 *Extract from the GLA's [Standard Form Funding Agreement](http://35percent.org/img/standardformagreement2017.pdf)*

-If we then take a look at the said _"criteria of the __London Affordable Rent__"_ tenure written in to the contract, we see that it is to be governed _"in accordance with the applicable requirements of the Affordable Housing Capital Funding Guide, Legislation, the Rent Standard and any other relevant Guidance issued by the Regulator"_.
+If we then take a look at the said _"criteria of the __London Affordable Rent__"_  in the contract, we see that it says the tenure is to be governed _"in accordance with the applicable requirements of the Affordable Housing Capital Funding Guide, Legislation, the Rent Standard and any other relevant Guidance issued by the Regulator"_.

 ![](/img/ahcfg.png)
 *Extract from the GLA's [Standard Form Funding Agreement](http://35percent.org/img/standardformagreement2017.pdf)*

-Not only does the criteria reference the HCA's Rent Standard Guidance that we have already mentioned, but it references the HCA's [Affordable Housing Capital Funding Guide](https://www.gov.uk/guidance/capital-funding-guide/4-housing-for-rent#rent-reviews) which says this:
+Not only does the LAR criteria reference the HCA's Rent Standard Guidance already mentioned, but it references the HCA's [Affordable Housing Capital Funding Guide](https://www.gov.uk/guidance/capital-funding-guide/4-housing-for-rent#rent-reviews) which says this:

 ![](/img/rentreviews.png)
 *Extract from the HCA's [Affordable Housing Capital Funding Guide](https://www.gov.uk/guidance/capital-funding-guide/4-housing-for-rent#rent-reviews)*